1955 Hawaii R6D-1 crash: Flight history

-The R6D-1 was carrying a U.S. Navy crew of nine and was loaded to capacity with 57 passengers on a Military Air Transport Service flight from Tokyo, Japan, to Travis Air Force Base, California, via Hickam Air Force Base, Territory of Hawaii.
+The R6D-1 was carrying a U.S. Navy crew of nine (led by 35-year-old Lieutenant Commander Harold M. O'Leary) and was loaded to capacity with 57 passengers on a Military Air Transport Service flight from Tokyo, Japan, to Travis Air Force Base, California, via Hickam Air Force Base, Territory of Hawaii.
 The passengers included 55 servicemen – 17 U.S. Air Force, 22 United States Army, 12 United States Marine Corps, and four U.S. Navy personnel – and two civilians, who were the wife and three-year-old daughter of one of the military passengers.
 After making its stop at Hickam, the aircraft took off at 6:06 p.m. local time on 21 March 1955 for the final leg of its flight to California.
 The crew began to experience radio problems, and four hours and 20 minutes after departure they decided to return to Hickam.

 The R6D-1 was flying in a heavy rainstorm as it descended to land at Hickam early on 22 March 1955.
 At 2:03 a.m. local time while on its descent, the aircraft flew into 3098 ft Pali Kea Peak at the southern end of Oahu's Waianae Range, 15 mi northwest of Honolulu.
 Eyewitnesses reported that the pilot turned his landing lights on just before striking the mountain and, presumably seeing the mountain ahead, banked sharply to avoid it.
 The maneuver was too late, and the R6D-1 struck a sheer cliff about 200 ft below the tip of the peak and exploded.